GCU-GenCyber/GenCyber-Camp-24/Backdoors & Breaches/readme.md

 Procedures

 Netflow, Zeek/Bro, RITA Analysis- capture and review network traffic
-	• Rita- real intelligence threat analytics is an open source framework for detecting command and control communication through network traffic analysis
+	• RITA- real intelligence threat analytics is an open source framework for detecting command and control communication through network traffic analysis
 	• Security Onion- threat hunting, network security monitoring, and log management
 	• AI-Hunter- continuously threat hunts your network to identify which of your systems have been compromised

 Isolation- isolate infected systems to prevent further harm
 	• Switch and Router commands- look up a good cheat sheet

-User and Entity behavior analytics (UEBA)- looks for multiple concurrent logins, impossible logins based on geography, unusual file access, password sprays and more
+User and Entity Behavior Analytics (UEBA)- looks for multiple concurrent logins, impossible logins based on geography, unusual file access, password sprays and more
 	• Logontracer- investigates malicious logon by visualizing and analyzing windows active directory event logs

 Firewall Log Review- analyze and understand logs; regularly emulate attack scenarios and verify procedures